 It is a great honour for me to receive this award from the Free Market Foundation, an institution renowned for promoting socio-economic development and for fostering free market enterprise in developing economies.
 I am grateful for their recognition of the achievements of my country during my tenure of office.
-But I must hasten to mention that, there are a number of other personalities without whom our enduring efforts would not have deserved such recognition.
+But I must hasten to mention that, there are a number of other personalities without whom our enduring efforts would not have deserved such recognition. an educated and informed nation;

 I would like, from the outset, to express my gratitude to Mr Michael ODowd for his kind words not only those directed to me, but those about my country, Botswana as well.
 For this, I am most grateful.